 Does it fit my hand?

 Without a good grip, your gun is no good to you.
-Between the SIG P365, Smith & Wesson M&P Shield, Glock 43, Walther PPQ, Ruger LCR, Springfield XD9, etc. there’s no shortage of great options on the market and one of them will definitely fit your grip a la Goldilocks: JUST RIGHT.
+Between the SIG P365, Smith & Wesson M&P Shield Plus, GLOCK 43, Walther PPQ, Ruger LCR, etc., there’s no shortage of great options on the market and one of them will definitely fit your grip a la Goldilocks: just right.

-It’s essential, so make sure it fits you!
+This is essential, so make sure it fits you.

 How will I carry it?

-When mentoring new gun owners, my number one tip used to be ‘Always on your person, never in your purse’ but I know that some women (and men) prefer to or need to carry off the body.
-I’ve come to terms with the fact that if this is the only way someone will carry a gun for protection, then I want to make sure they are doing it safely.
+When mentoring new gun owners, my number one tip used to be ‘Always on your person, never in your purse,’ but I know that some women (and men) prefer to or need to carry off the body.
+I’ve come to terms with the fact that if this is the only way someone will carry a gun for protection, then I want to make sure they do it safely.

 In any case, you need to ask yourself how you’ll be carrying your new handgun to make sure it works with that method.
 Whether it’s in a Purse Defender, on a Pac Mat, secured with a belly band, or in a traditional holster, you need to make sure it fits – whether that means having a low profile for appendix carry or ensuring your carry method protects the trigger if you choose a gun without an external safety.